 In 2011 I sat down with a friend of mine.
 We — I had been working with the Executive Sessions in Public Safety at the Harvard University School of Public Policy for years as a fellow, doing a lot of work there, and we knew that the term progressive and prosecutors, they were not coming together…

-We literally started looking at a map of the US, and we were trying to identify strategically, what are the urban centers whereas anybody that could be considered a progressive prosecutor – there were a couple of people that had been nibbling in some areas, but we just couldn’t find one.
+We literally started looking at a map of the US, and we were trying to identify strategically, what are the urban centers whereas anybody that could be considered a progressive prosecutor – you know, there were a couple of people that had been nibbling in some areas, but we just couldn’t find one.

 Obviously, some kind of organized effort was needed, and Gascon stepped right up.
 He continued: